skysqlinc/skysql-docs/docs/Connecting to Sky DBs/README.md

 ### Install and Connect using the MariaDB client

-If using a mac, install MariaDB using `brew install mariadb`.
-Go through [MariaDB Client](Connect%20using%20MariaDB%20CLI.md) for details on how to connect from Linux or Windows.

-Finally, simply copy/paste the MariaDB CLI command as displayed in the Connect window.
+After [installing the MariaDB client](https://mariadb.com/docs/server/connect/clients/mariadb-client/) according to your operating system, simply copy/paste the MariaDB CLI command as displayed in the Connect window.

 ## Connecting from your Application